CnDE-M/GameTheory-EvolutionModel/README.md

 + **Players**:
   individuals' number in the group

-  > 1000 individuals in the group
+  > individuals number in the group that make choice in each iteration.
+  > 1000, 10000, 100000, ...

 + **Choices strategy**:
   ex. for each player's choice X, P(X=1)=0.4, P(X=2)=0.6